 California has over 12% of the US population and Silicon Valley is a vibrant technology hub and so is San Francisco.
 There are top-notch colleges in the area such as Stanford University, University of California, University of Berkeley and the California State University (CSU).

-I’ve spoken with high school and college students in California.
-One key issue many students face here just like the rest of the US is with the high cost of a college education.
-Nevertheless, I also found that about 80% of students I spoke to had some form of college scholarship in California.
+Upon speaking with high school and college students in California, I found that one key issue many students face is with the high cost of a college education.
+Also, I also found that about 80% of students I spoke to had some college scholarship.

 The FAFSA application will enable you to apply for federal student aid.
 Students are required to sign up for US Selective service to be eligible for federal aid.
 Also, the following details will be required as part of the application process: